Sept 2019 - 96.9% Oct 2019 - 96.7%

 French club loved learning to play the French accordion and about its place in French music and culture.

-French club enjoyed tasting a range of French cuisine and comparing it to the food we enjoy at home.
+French club also enjoyed tasting a range of French cuisine and comparing it to the food we enjoy at home.
 Nous avons aimé le fromage!